nuxeo/nuxeo-labs/nuxeo-labs-automation-helpers/README.md

 # nuxeo-labs-automation-helpers

 This plug-in adds [Scripting Automation Helpers](https://doc.nuxeo.com/x/RIB4AQ).
 Useful (hopefully) functions that can be used in your Automation Chains.
-They have been written and tested with Auromation _Scripting_ (hence, JavaScript) in mind.
+They have been written and tested with Automation _Scripting_ (hence, JavaScript) in mind.

 Because they are custom helpers, you will not have autocompletion in Nuxeo Studio, this is normal.
 You must type the whole ID ot the helper (`FileUtils.saveBlob` for example), case sentitive.